Amsacrine is also known as Amsidine®. It is used to treat acute myeloid leukaemia (AML) and acute lymphoblastic leukaemia (ALL).

 Your course of chemotherapy

-Amsacrine is usually given as a single course in combination with other chemotherapy drugs over a number of days.
+Amsacrine is usually given on its own or in combination with other chemotherapy drugs over a number of days.
 The length of your treatment and the number of cycles you have will depend on the type of leukaemia you have.

 Your doctor can give you drugs to help control some side effects.
 It is important to take them exactly as your nurse or pharmacist explains.
 This means they will be more likely to work for you.
 Your nurse will give you advice about managing your side effects.
 After your treatment is over, most side effects start to improve.